Georgia Diminished Value Claims

 In Georgia, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Georgia law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
-Georgia also allows diminished value recovery under your own insurance when you have the appropriate coverage
+A Georgia diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+Georgia also allows diminished value recovery under your own insurance when you have the appropriate coverage.

 Save Time